Drawing of Droege by Eriko Hattori.

 Raised by a two artists and mime, Droege drank the art koolaid before they could speak.
 Their love of art is equally matched by the desire to make a living.
 They’re not interested in surviving, but actually thriving and figuring out ways for other artists and arts workers to do the same.

 Droege’s first business was started in high school, designing and making pants for all those 90’s teens in their hometown of Pittsburgh.
-After landing some incredible scholarships, they made her way to The School of the Art Institute of Chicago and started working for a number of arts orgs in Chicago, including the Chicago Artists Coalition.
+After landing some incredible scholarships, they made their way to The School of the Art Institute of Chicago and started working for a number of arts orgs in Chicago, including the Chicago Artists Coalition.
 (Like most artists, they also worked restaurant jobs at the same time and managed to wait on Michael Jordan and Scottie “No tippin” Pippen.)

 colorful records coming out of sleeve titled "tracks of my Tears"